templado/documentation/README.md

 $snippet = new \Templado\Engine\SimpleSnippet('header', $element);
 ```

-Notice that the first parameter is the target id.
+Notice that the first parameter is the target id (from our template).
 The second parameter is of course the element to be added.
-And now we can put it all together like this:

 The method to apply Snippets to a Templado Html object expects a \Templado\Engine\SnippetListCollection.
 Even though we
 are adding only one Snippet in this example, we will still need to instantiate the Collection, and add our Snippet: